RiotGamesMinions/motherbrain/README.md

 `bundle exec bin/mbsrv`

-Next, open up the index.html in the dist/ directory of your cloned swagger-ui.
-In the top menu bar, paste in your MB server's address (and port) plus swagger_doc.json and click Explore.
+Next, open up `dist/index.html` in your clone of swagger-ui.
+In the top menu bar, paste in your MB server's address (and port) plus `swagger_doc.json` and click Explore.

 For a local server, running on the default port, the URL would look like "http://localhost:26100/swagger_doc.json".

-Thats all!
+That's all!
 You should now be able to explore the REST API of MB using Swagger.

 # Authors